taplytics/taplytics-js-sdk/START.md

 Taplytics.init("JS_SDK_TOKEN");
 ```

 Replace `JS_SDK_TOKEN` with with your JS SDK token.
-You can find your token in the settings page of your project on Taplytics.com.
+You can find your token in the settings page of your project.

 Note that this **will send a page view event** to us.
 If you want to disable the automatic page view event when Taplytics.js is initialized, check the documentation on the `init` function [here](/DOCS.md#taplyticsinittoken-options-source) and about calling the `page` function manually [here](/DOCS.md#taplyticspagecategory-name-page_attributes-source).